worldbank/pacific-observatory/README.md

 ## Research Topics

 🔖 **Night Time Lights Applications**
-> This sections explores socio-economic applications with Night Time Lights data.
+> This chapter explores socio-economic applications with Night Time Lights data.
-Are lights at night a good proxy for economic activity?
+Are lights at night a good proxy for economic activity or extractives?

-Can lights be used to aid poverty mapping, estimate access to electrification, or examine recovery from disasters or pandemic impacts?
+> Can lights be used to aid poverty mapping, estimate access to electrification, or examine recovery from disasters or pandemic impacts?

 🔖 **Market Prices Imputation**
-> This section introduces a machine learning imputation method to fill gaps in food prices from markets in Papua New Guinea.
+> A machine learning imputation method to fill gaps in food prices from markets in Papua New Guinea.

 This follows the estimation proposed by